-- The student registers for this class at the time of class registration for the following year (usually in February). - A contract must be signed by both the student and a parent and turned in prior to registration of the class. - Students must attend the DMACC Career Academy Orientation - The student will earn 2 NHS credits every semester, in addition to the numerous DMACC college credits earned, which vary for each class. - The student must meet all requirements and prerequisites for the desired class(es). (i.e. Background checks, CPR, etc. for CNA; Instructor interview for Career Work Experience) - The student must still be scheduled in 2 to 3 blocks of NHS classes, depending on where the Career Academy class is scheduled. - The student must provide his or her own transportation to and from the class. - Some of these classes are only a semester long and some are go for the entire school year.
-A student who is signed up for a yearlong class may be dropped from the class in the Spring semester (terms 3-4) if they fail the class or do not pass their NHS classes in the Fall (terms 1-2). - If the NHS term/semester ends on a different date, at the completion of the Career Academy class, Juniors and Seniors who have a B- or better in their NHS classes can apply for "open campus" by completing the required form, having it signed by a parent, and turning it into the Guidance Office.
+- The student registers for this class at the time of class registration for the following year. - Students are encouraged to attend the DMACC Career Academy Orientation. - The student will earn 2 NHS credits every semester, in addition to the numerous DMACC college credits earned, which vary for each class. - The student must meet all requirements and prerequisites for the desired class(es). (i.e. Background checks, CPR, etc. for CNA; Instructor interview for Career Work Experience) - The student must still be scheduled in 2 to 3 blocks of NHS classes, depending on where the Career Academy class is scheduled. - The student must provide his or her own transportation to and from the class. - Some of these classes are only a semester long and some are go for the entire school year.
+A student who is signed up for a year-long class may be dropped from the class in the Spring semester (terms 3-4) if they fail the class or do not pass their NHS classes in the Fall (terms 1-2). - Classes will follow the schedule of the college, including on inclement weather days. - o If the NHS term/semester ends on a different date, at the completion of the Career Academy class, Juniors and Seniors who have a B- or better in their NHS classes can apply for "open campus" by completing the required form, having it signed by a parent, and turning it into the Guidance Office.
 If approved, these students will be allowed to leave campus during the time that the college class was scheduled.
 If not approved, they will need to stay at NHS for the entire day. - If the student drops the class for any reason, the student will be required to come to NHS during the class time and will be rescheduled into a NHS class at the earliest opportunity. - Since these classes follow the college semester calendar, final grades are entered into PowerSchool for these classes at the ends of Terms 2 and/or 4, depending on the semester(s) they are taken. - All grades and credits earned will be entered on the student's NHS transcript and calculated into their NHS cumulative GPA and Class Rank.